 - Design a facade with time tested air/water principles that is veiled with the geometrically complex rain-screen

 - Partner with a pioneer of fiber-reinforced polymers to offer a light-weight assembly

 - Deliver a completely unitized skin to the site with FRP pre-mounted in a shop-controlled environment

 - Leverage the benefits of CNC precision to ensure proper fit

 The new Snøhetta-designed SFMOMA Expansion amends the Mario Botta-design building that first debuted in 1995.
-The project aimed to create a more welcoming SFMOMA, utilizing a multitude of new entrances that engage with the surrounding South of Market (SoMa) neighborhood.
-This was achieved by elevating the building mass above street level to create a network of circulation spaces, terraces, and outdoor sculpture gardens.
+The project aims to create a more welcoming SFMOMA, utilizing a multitude of new entrances that engage with the surrounding South of Market (SoMa) neighborhood.
+This design effect is achieved by elevating the building mass above street level to create a network of circulation spaces, terraces, and outdoor sculpture gardens.
 In total, the expansion nearly triples the gallery space for the museum’s growing collection.

 A primary feature of the 10-story Snøhetta expansion is the rippling horizontal bands of the facade that were inspired by the fog and waters of the San Francisco Bay.
 The feature wall – the largest architectural application of fiberglass reinforced plastic (FRP) in the United States – consists of a composite assembly of an opaque FRP rain-screen panel in front of an insulated unitized backup system.

 You may experience a virtual tour of the manufacturing processes and installation sequences that brought this visionary WT-6A facade to life.